giovannicandido/angular-http-interceptor/README.md

 I create a subclass of Http client and override it with a custom provider.

-The CustomHttp class, create 3 EventEmitter's and emit events for **requestStarted**, **requestEnded** and **requestError**.
+The CustomHttp class, do the job and call the interceptors.

-All interceptors methods are called asynchronously, there is NO guarentee of order of course.
+All interceptors methods are called asynchronously, there is NO guarentee of order of course, but __after method will execute only after the before method finishes__.
+This is a Important difference between other interceptor libraries!

 # Dialog Interceptor